Brent-Brewster/Skills-Lab-6-Version-Control/README.md

 - How to commit code, make pull requests, and collaborate with other users on github

 4) LICENSE.md
-- WHAT IS IT
+- What is it
-- WHY WE CHOSE IT
+- Why we chose it

 5) CODE-OF-CONTACT.md
-- TELL USERS TO READ CODE-OF-CONDUCT BEFORE MAKING PULL REQUESTS
+- Tell useres to read code-of-conduct before making pull requests
-- CONTACTS
+- Contacts